 “Anyone who recognizes that the child before birth is a human being has to ask then those questions, how can we advocate for them, how can we speak for them in our country … in which we are prosecuted for trying to advocate for them when they are most in need,” Wagner said.

-Moreover, she says that as a youth, she “realized in the light, and, really walking in the light of Mother Teresa, the distinction between caring about an issue and caring about a person, and ultimately Christ is that person, He is our neighbor.”
+Moreover, she told me that, as a youth, she “realized in the light, and, really walking in the light of Mother Teresa, the distinction between caring about an issue and caring about a person, and ultimately Christ is that person, He is our neighbor.”

-Wagner shares her very first experience of being arrested for her ministry back in 1999, and since then has been arrested multiple times with multiple sentences.
+Wagner shared her very first experience of being arrested for her ministry back in 1999, and since then she has been arrested multiple times with multiple sentences.